 The cost of invisible braces in Singapore typically ranges from SGD6,000 to SGD10,000, and traditional metal braces from SGD3,500 to SGD6,000, whereas you pay less than SGD3,000 on average for Zenyum.

-In addition, Zenyum can take just three to nine months in order for you to obtain visible results, whereas Invisalign will require you to wear it for between 12 to 18 months, which is a whopping huge difference in duration!
+In addition, Zenyum can take just three to nine months in order for you to obtain visible results, whereas the course of an Invisalign treatment ranges from six to 18 months.
+Simpler cases can be treated through Invisalign Go in as little as six months.

 Easy and convenient to follow through